 Five nations operate the E-3 Sentry.
 These include the United States, France, Saudi Arabia, Japan, and the United Kingdom.
 NATO has also purchased 18 E-3 aircraft which are used to monitor airspace for NATO operations around the world.
 Since it was introduced into operational service in March of 1977, over 68 E-3 Sentries have been produced and have patrolled no-fly zones over Bosnia and served in Operation Desert Shield, Enduring Freedom, and Iraqi Freedom, among others.

-Duotech Services, Inc. (DSI) technicians provide military electronic repair services, MRO support for all communication components of the E-3 as well as its avionic and radar systems.
+Duotech Services, LLC.
+(DSI) technicians provide military electronic repair services, MRO support for all communication components of the E-3 as well as its avionic and radar systems.
 Testing of electronics systems to identify which sub components are malfunctioning, from a circuit board to the power source, is performed using DSI’s reconfigurable ATE, the Automatic Reconfigurable Test and Emulation System (ARTES).
 Duotech engineers have also developed custom test fixtures that enable technicians to rapidly evaluate individual circuit cards from an AWACS video processing system, AN/DPY-1, to determine what components on the circuit board are defective.
 DSI then repairs any defective systems to return the critical avionics to full service.

 DSI is a qualified FAA Repair Station and maintains AS9100C and ISO 9001 certifications with the scope of repair, design, production (including CNC machining and laser cutting), testing and overhaul Services for electronic and electro-mechanical equipment for military and commercial applications.
 Duotech has the capability to repair the mission-critical electronics systems of the E-3 Sentry, P-3 Orion, and C-130 Hercules aircraft.